 Projects: Shareable Things that I Have Made

 Every now and again, a certain code monkey sits down to write code.
 Some of the code turn out healthy, whereas others just die.
-When the latter happens, he throws them into the bottomless pit of the World Wide Web.
+When the latter happens, he throws them into the bottomless pit of the Web.
 But look! there is an uncertain, wandering creature standing at the edge of this deathly, haunted abyss.
 As the midnight wind whispers and the headless shadows march across the ground, the human yet remains oblivious.
 What's he doing?
 Um, he appears to be reading the ancient inscription at the entrance of the Place of No Return. **Mua-ha-ha-ha!** But all of a sudden the text ends, and he stands there in confusion wondering what that was all about.

 - A system tray application that periodically tells you the time

 A native Windows time telling software that announces the current time at predefined time intervals.
 (Scheduling options are also available.)
 The multilingual application comes with a default built-in language, namely, English, but one can download and install more languages via the language pack extensions.
 I wrote it particularly to brush up my Windows API skills which had been idle for quite some time.
-All the same, I am releasing it here on the Web in the hope that others might write extensions for it or benefit from its source code somehow.
+All the same, I am releasing it here in the hope that others might write extensions for it or benefit from its source code somehow.

 - Designed to perform basic and scientific computations